hobsond/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. two pars of express i learned about this week is the middleware system and the modules exports

 - [ ] Describe Middleware?
+    middle ware is a funtion that sits in between the route route the function

 - [ ] Describe a Resource?
+    a resorce is a  item that that recieves crud actions

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a 200 status and json message

 - [ ] How can we partition our application into sub-applications?

+    by having diffrent servers and and sending routes between the two.

 ## Minimum Viable Product